-Rebecca went from thinking about setting up a business to a fully developed business plan and a lunch date.
+Rebecca went from thinking about setting up a business to a fully developed business plan and a launch date.

 When you’re working towards reaching our goals, think of it like driving keep your eye on the car a few car’s ahead of you, rather than thinking of getting to the destination.
 This way you won’t lose sight of the goal in front of you, and you won’t be to be overwhelmed either.